-Shawn Williams, DO was hired in July 2019 as Bluff Plantation’s Medical Director.
+Shawn Williams, DO was hired in July 2019 as Bluff’s Medical Director.
 Dr. Williams brings well-rounded medical experience, and is an expert in the specialties of Family Practice, Emergency Medicine, and Addiction Medicine.

 John Martin, LMSW, MAC, CAC I

-John Martin, LMSW, MAC, CAC I is the Clinical Director of Bluff Plantation.
+John Martin, LMSW, MAC, CAC I is the Clinical Director of Bluff.
 John specializes in Acceptance and Commitment Therapy and utilizes contextual-based behavioral and cognitive approaches to bring about change in clients and connect them with the spiritual approach of the twelve steps.

 Rachel Ryan, MS, MBA, LPC

-As Executive Director, Rachel Ryan, MS, MBA, LPC, manages operations and clinical services at Bluff Plantation’s Augusta, Georgia rehab center.
+As Executive Director, Rachel Ryan, MS, MBA, LPC, manages operations and clinical services at Bluff’s Augusta, Georgia rehab center.
 Her responsibilities include oversight of admissions/intake, business development, recovery programming, quality assurance and regulatory affairs.